Indirect determination of the Kugo-Ojima function from lattice data: Introduction

 In the present work, we use the available lattice data on the gluon and ghost propagator as input into the aforementioned dynamical equation, thus obtaining an indirect determination of $G(q^2)$ in the entire range of available lattice momenta.
 Given the Landau gauge coincidence between $G(q^2)$ and $u(q^2)$, this procedure automatically determines the KO function as well.
 This, in turn, permits us to obtain the value of the KO parameter $u(0)$, as well as the GZ horizon function, and study their dependence on the renormalization point $\mu$.
 Our analysis reveals an impressive self-consistency between the various ingredients entering into the calculation.
 In particular, the results obtained through our combined method (SD using lattice data as input) are in excellent agreement with those of \cite{Sternbeck:2006rd}, obtained through a direct simulation of the KO function.

 The paper is organized as follows.
 In Section~\ref{review} we briefly introduce the BV framework for $SU(N)$ Yang-Mills theories, where the function $\Lambda_{\mu\nu}(q)$ appears naturally.
 Next, we review a number of relations where this function plays a key role: ({\it i}) the background-quantum identity relating the conventional and the BFM gluon propagators; ({\it ii}) the relation between the ghost dressing function $F(q^2)$ and the $\Lambda_{\mu\nu}(q)$ form factors $G(q^2)$ and $L(q^2)$; ({\it iii}) we establish the crucial equality $u(q^2)= G(q^2)$; ({\it iv}) the relation with the GZ horizon function.
+In addition, in the last subsection we discuss the renormalization of the KO function and the resulting dependence on the renormalization point $\mu$, focusing particularly on how this latter dependence manifests itself within the MOM scheme.
 The central results of this article are presented in Section~\ref{numana}.
 Specifically, the Lorentz decomposition of $\Lambda_{\mu\nu}(q)$ gives rise to two form-factors, the $G(q^2)$, which in the previous section has been identified with the KO function $u(q^2)$, and the $L(q^2)$, which has the particular property of vanishing in the deep IR.
 After establishing the dynamical equations governing $G(q^2)$ and $L(q^2)$, we use the recent lattice data for the gluon and ghost propagators as input in these equations.
 In addition to the equations for $G(q^2)$ and $L(q^2)$, we consider the SD equation for the ghost, which is calibrated in order to be numerically compatible with the lattice data (at an impressive precision) simply by adjusting the gauge coupling to values that are slightly above the standard two-loop MOM prediction; the obtained value of the coupling is then used into the equations for $G(q^2)$ and $L(q^2)$.
 We use the multiplicative renormalizability of the gluon and ghost propagators in order to rescale the lattice data to different values of the renormalization point.
 Even though this procedure has an intrinsic limitation set by the relatively short reach of the available data into the UV, it amply demonstrates that $u(q^2)$ depends non-trivially on $\mu$, in excellent agreement with the observation established in \cite{Sternbeck:2006rd}.
 Finally, in Section~\ref{concl} we present our conclusions.